erictakahashi/demo-react-chadcn/README.md

-# React ChadCN
+# React shadcn/ui

-A simple React app using ChadCN as the styling tool.
+A simple React app using shadcn/ui as the styling tool.

 Build with:

 - React
 - Typescript
 - Vite
-- ChadCN
+- shadcn/ui

 ## Getting started